ElleLiagre/medial-epicondyle-cropping-protocol/README.md

 # Medial Epicondyle Cropping Protocol

 A semi-automated, standardized 3D cropping protocol for analyzing the medial epicondyle of the human humerus, developed to facilitate the study of entheseal changes and skeletal adaptations in biological anthropology.
-The method ensures high repeatability and reproducbility for defining the region of interest.
+The method ensures high repeatability and reproducibility for defining the region of interest.
 <br>
 <br>